 - Excursion to Machu Picchu via Vistadome train and other excursions as indicated on the itinerary including all applicable entrance fees.

 - Gratuities, gifts and personal items.

 We will be happy to quote the cost of airfare and travel insurance, and to make these arrangements for you.

 Group Private: In Peru, all transfers are private, and the city tour of Lima, city tour of Cusco, the Sacred Valley of the Incas excursion, and Machu Picchu guided tour are private for 4 Star, 5 Star, and Deluxe accommodation levels.
-In Easter Island, all transfers are private, and all tours are operated on a group basis for single passengers and 3 Star accommodations, and are private for 4 Star, 5 Star, and Deluxe accommodations.
+In Santiago, all transfers are private, and in Easter Island, all transfers are private, and all tours are operated on a group basis for single passengers and 3 Star accommodations, and are private for 4 Star, 5 Star, and Deluxe accommodations.

 Elevations: Cusco is 10,912 feet (above sea level), the Sacred Valley of the Incas is 8,944 feet, and Machu Picchu is 7,900 feet.